• Hot Dip Galvanized Steel Strips System 1

 It can be widely used in transportation, light industry, civil usage and farming.
 It is also the perfect building material in construction for making roofing tile, steel profiles for wall partition, T-bar, studs, fireproof door, air conditioning duct and home appliance.

-Q:What are the mechanical testing methods for steel strips?
+Q:What are the different grades of steel used for strips?

 1. Manufacturer Overview